lokal-ninja/pais-vasco/content/cities/bilbao/from-the-basque-country-with-love.md

 ---
-title: "From the Basque Country with love"
+title: "From the Basque Country with Love"
 url: /bilbao/from-the-basque-country-with-love/
 shop: artesanía
 ---